 WEALTH CREATORS: Plan Your Path to Liquidity

-For over 20 years, our team has specialized in serving the particular needs of CEO founders, wealth creators, business owners and entrepreneurs, as well as their closely held businesses prior to, during and after a liquidity event.
+For over 20 years, our team has specialized in serving the particular business advisory needs of CEO Founders, wealth creators, business owners and entrepreneurs on their path to enhanced security, simplicity and time.

 Determine If A Sale Meets Your Cash Flow Needs

 Each of the more than 70 times – without exception – we have assisted a client through a liquidity event, the client has experienced a need of 20% more cash flow than originally expected due to additional leisure time for travel, vacation and other luxury items.
 Before concluding that a sale will satisfy your future cash flow needs, take the time to identify your anticipated needs, add 20% and then decide if you’re ready to sell.

 Prepare The Business For Sale

 Do your due diligence: make sure your books are in order, implement good internal control measures, and ensure all business paid expenses are in fact for the business rather than personal.
 Your buyer will examine to see if this is done so it is better to be ready before they start their due diligence.